KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Discourse-notifications by jordy-u](https://github.com/jordy-u/MMM-Discourse-notifications)

-1. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Recommendation - Found 'node-fetch' in file `DiscourseRequestHandler.js`: Replace it with built-in fetch.
+1. Recommendation - Found 'node-fetch' in file `DiscourseRequestHandler.js`: Replace it with built-in fetch.
-3. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+2. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-DisneyWaitTimes by gberg927](https://github.com/gberg927/MMM-DisneyWaitTimes)